riazul701/dev-notes/Vim/Vim/Learn-Vim.md

     * `:new filename` : Create new window

 * Tabs
+  * A tab is a collection of windows.
+Think of it like a layout for windows.
+  * When you close a tab in Vim, you are not closing a file.
+You are only closing the layout.
+The files opened in that layout are still not closed, they are still opened in their buffers.
   * `vim file1.js` : Open `file1.js` in vim.
   * `:tabnew file2.js` : To open `file2.js` in a new tab.
 Vim autocomplete the file in a new tab by pressing `<Tab>`
   * Below is a list of useful tab navigations: